- Explore the cobblestone streets through Bogotá's La Candelaria neighborhood

 Today, you'll head east of Medellín and explore the picturesque lakeside town of Guatapé.
 Take a two-hour walking tour through the countryside and learn about the town's conflict surrounding the building of the dam that was renamed Guatapé Lake.
 You'll gain an insider's perspective on local efforts to pressure the government to address the reservoir's encroaching blue-green algae.

-Day 9: Travel to Parque Nacional Natural Tayrona
+Day 9: Transfer to Tayrona National Park

 When you arrive, spend some free time exploring the area and enjoy the scenery.

-Day 10: Tour of Parque Nacional Natural Tayrona
+Day 10: Tour Tayrona National Park

-Today, you'll experience some of South America's loveliest coastline with a guided tour to the stunning beaches and rainforests of Tayrona – one of three national parks on Colombia's Caribbean coast.
+Today, you'll experience some of South America's loveliest coastline with a guided tour to the stunning beaches and rainforests of Tayrona—one of three national parks on Colombia's Caribbean coast.
 The trip starts with a hike in the tropical foothills near Cañaveral, the base of the Sierra Nevada mountains.
 You'll then visit the exotic beaches of Arrecifes and stop at La Piscina, an ideal spot for swimming and snorkeling.

 Continue to Cabo San Juan del Guia and see a wonderful bay of white sand surrounded by huge volcanic rocks.
 On the way here, you can observe several species of local flora and fauna pointed out by your knowledgeable guide.
 The afternoon is your free time to enjoy lunch and relax on the shore.